potassco/clingraph/docs/clingraph/syntax.rst

 Multiple graphs
 ---------------

-Multiple graphs can defined within the same set of facts.
+Multiple graphs can be defined within the same set of facts.
 Each of them will generate a different graph.
-In order to assign a node or edge to an specific graph we add the identifier of the graph in the second argument.
+In order to assign a node or edge to a specific graph we add the identifier of the graph in the second argument.

 .. warning:: All nodes and edges defined with a